Skip to main content

 Best Maine Hut Destinations for Snowshoeing

-Getting to Stratton Brook Hut requires a moderate ascent of just over 600ft of elevation.
-Visitors should be prepared for a hearty workout on the way up and a fun, fast descent on the way down.
-When to Visit Stratton Brook Hut Our eco-lodge is open during our winter season (late December through mid March) […]
+Getting to Stratton Brook Hut requires a moderate ascent of around 675ft in elevation.
+Visitors should be prepared for a hearty workout on the way up and a fun descent on the way down.
+Visiting Stratton Brook Hut Our eco-lodge is open during our winter and summer seasons for day visitors and cozy overnight stays. […]

 Poplar Stream Hut is the closest hut to our Kingfield office and can be accessed from the Airport Trailhead in Carrabassett Valley.
 Reaching the hut requires crossing land owned by the Penobscot Indian Nation and leased by Maine Huts & Trails.
 Please be respectful of the land and wildlife as you enjoy a gentle ascent […]